copsTvFan/cops-episode-guide/guide.md

 **Foolish Criminals Special Edition**

-- (Palm Beach County FL -- 8:42 PM Burglary in Progress) District 3 Sheriff's Dept. -- Deputy Nick Camene takes the call of a man seen jumping a fence into a problem area where many thefts occur.
+- (Palm Beach County, FL -- 8:42 PM Burglary in Progress) District 3 Sheriff's Dept. -- Deputy Nick Camene takes the call of a man seen jumping a fence into a problem area where many thefts occur.
 A black guy is caught stealing copper wire from a business